realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 That's where this blog post comes in.
-To serve as a quick guide for JavaScript developers who want to get up to speed quickly with Python, but without having to learn what declaring a variable means.
+To serve as a quick guide for JavaScript developers who want to get up to speed quickly with Python, but without having to learn what declaring a variable means or what a function is.

 ## Table of contents